Service-BP-Dev-Team/Kubernetes-Reactive-Service/README.md

 * **`runglobaltest.py`**: This is the main entry point for running batch experiments.
 Environment variables can be defined in two ways:
     1. Updating the `env_variables` dictionary directly inside the script.
     2. Using the `--env-file` argument: `--env-file /path/to/env/file`.
-* **`runglobaltestandmerge.py`**: This script allows you to re-run specific experiments that produced inconsistent results (outliers) and merge them with the initial dataset.
-    > **Pro Tip:** Processor rates can fluctuate due to thermal throttling.
-For consistent results, we strongly recommend running these tests only when the machine is plugged into a power source.
+* **`runglobaltestandmerge.py`**: This script allows you to re-run specific experiments that produced inconsistent results (outliers) and merge them with the initial output data.
+Outliers can happen, for example, when processor rates fluctuate due to thermal throttling or because of background processes.
+For consistent results, we strongly recommend running these tests only when the machine is plugged into a power source, and when you are not running other resource-intensive programs on your computer.
 * **`Scripts`**: Contains subfolders (`Set1`, `Set2`, etc.) for each test set discussed in the paper.
 Each folder typically includes:
     * `set#.py`: Script to plot the results after experimentation.
     * `paper_data/`: The original experimental data from the paper.